quanterk/pgn_summarization_for_baidu_competition/README.md

 I use the pointer-generator-network and get the score(ROUGH_L) about 37.
 It is not a very good result, cause somebody reached about 50 and even 70.
 In the case I try to pretrain the word vector, but the result is behind the one which does not pretrain,It's so strange.

 I encounter the problem that the loss will change to be NAN after thousands steps, which is about 10 epoachs.
 It's hard for me to find the reason.
-Maybe I will fix this problem in the funture.
+Maybe I will fix this problem in the future.

 In the future， I will try different approaches to solve this competition, and try my best the get higher scores.